JvanKatwijk/qt-dab/README.md

 main widget - provides full control on scanning.
 Qt-DAB provides different scanning modes, with single scannning and continuous scanning.

 To allow skipping over given channels when scanning, Qt-DAB supports the notion of a *skiptable*, in which channels to be skipped can be marked.
+Next to a default skiptable, skiptables can be created as separate files and read-in when required.

 The *show* button controls the visibility of the *skiptable*, skiptables can be loaded and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).